Materials-Consortia/OPTIMADE/optimade.rst

 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.

     **Note**: Future versions of the OPTIMADE API will deprecate this format and require all keys that are not :field:`type` or :field:`id` to be under the :field:`attributes` key.

+The response MAY additionally include:

+- **category**: String.
+One of :val:`"data"`, :val:`"execution"`, or :val:`"metadata"` (see section `Entry Type Categories`_).
+  If omitted for a custom entry type, :val:`"data"` is assumed.
+  For a standard entry type, omitting this field does not change its category — the fixed classification in section `Entry Type Categories`_ still applies; the field is informative and aids discovery.

 An example of the data part of the entry listing info endpoint response follows below, however, note that: